docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 :::info

-Categorized under iterative components, the **Matrix** component is specialized in showcasing dynamic arrays of **Stylebox** components based on the component's designated datasource.
+Categorized under iterative components, the **Matrix** component is specialized in showcasing dynamic arrays of **Stylebox** components based on the component's designated qodlysource.

 :::